 Releases of Apache Jena Fuseki can be downloaded from one of the mirror sites:

 and previous releases are available from the archive.
-We strongly recommend that users use the latest official Apache releases of Jena Fuseki in preference to any older versions or of development builds.
+We strongly recommend that users use the latest official Apache releases of Jena Fuseki in preference to any older versions.